khronokernel/IO80211-Patches/README.md

 To do this, we'll pull the IO80211Family.kext from several versions of macOS, patch their symbols to not conflict with newer versions.

+Note: when booting older OSes, there can some conflict so we **highly** recommend users set the MinKernel to one of the following so the kexts are only injected in the appropriate OSes:

+* Mojave +   = 18.0.0
+* Catalina + = 19.0.0
+* Big Sur +  = 20.0.0

 ### Patches Files

 * [Patched High Sierra Kext]()
   * Recommended for Atheros users in 10.14+
+  * Set MinKernel to 18.0.0

 <details>
 <summary>Supported Devices</summary>